vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/sip/README.md

-# Testing callflows without a container
+# Detached SIP objects

-Javadocs: package `org.vorpal.blade.framework.v2.testing` — browse at `/blade/javadoc/framework/` on the Admin Portal
+Javadocs: package `org.vorpal.blade.framework.sip` — browse at `/blade/javadoc/framework/` on the Admin Portal

+Implementations of the `javax.servlet.sip` interfaces that are **detached** — no transaction, no dialog, no socket, no container behind them.
+A `DetachedResponse` is a real `SipServletResponse` holding real headers and a real body; it simply was not delivered by OCCAS.

+The framework uses them in three places, and so can you:

+- **Manufacturing a response locally.** When a callflow throws, `sendRequest` hands your callback a `DetachedResponse` carrying `500` and the exception — which is why a callflow never has to handle both an exception path and an error-response path.
+- **Parsing SIP text into objects.** `v3.crud.SipMessageParser` turns a message template into a detached request or response the CRUD rules can be previewed against, and `SipMessageSerializer` renders it back to RFC 3261 text.
+- **Testing without a container.** This is the big one for application authors, and the rest of this page is about it.

+## Testing callflows

 A `SipServlet` subclass cannot be instantiated outside OCCAS. **A callflow can.**
-It is an ordinary Java object, and the doubles in this package stand in for the container underneath it — so you can build an INVITE, run a callflow against it, hand it a response, and assert on what came out, in a JUnit test that finishes in milliseconds.
+It is an ordinary Java object, and these classes stand in for the container underneath it — so you can build an INVITE, run a callflow against it, hand it a response, and assert on what came out, in a JUnit test that finishes in milliseconds.

 That is the practical split: keep decisions in callflows and plain classes, keep